Vital Negotiation Skills

 Communication is Key.
 Whether it is a newsletter, monthly flyer, a reminder card for new services, or just a Christmas card, reach out to your steady customers.

+Go the extra mile for customers!
 Go the extra distance and meet customer needs.
 Train the staff to do the same.
 Customers remember being treated well.

 1. You need your employees!
 Loyalty works from the top down.
 If you are loyal to your employees, they will feel positively about their jobs and pass that loyalty along to your customers.